-The REIT assessed the valuation of the investment properties using an income approach whereby a current capitalization rate was applied to the projected net operating income which a property can reasonably be expected to produce.
-In determining the fair value, the REIT considers various market evidence, including market information, and reviewing the results with a nationally recognized independent appraiser on a quarterly basis.
-The \$2,327 fair value gain recognized in the first half of 2016 is due to the contractual rent increases over the next 12 months and a decrease in capitalization rates for the Vancouver market.
-The overall implied capitalization rate applicable to the entire portfolio remained at 6.5% which is consistent with the REIT's overall assessment as at December 31, 2015.
+The REIT assessed the valuation of the investment properties using a discounted cash flow approach whereby a current discount rate was applied to the projected net operating income which a property can reasonably be expected to produce in the future.
+A \$5,217 fair value gain was recognized for the nine-month period ended September 30, 2016.

-A 25 basis point decrease or increase in capitalization rates would result in an increase or decrease in the fair value of investment properties of approximately \$16,000.
+The REIT's valuation inputs are supported by quarterly market reports from a third party appraiser which indicate a decrease in capitalization rates in the Vancouver and Toronto markets which were offset by a capitalization rate increase for the Regina market.
+The overall implied capitalization rate, applicable to the entire portfolio remained at 6.5%, which is equivalent to the REIT's overall assessment as at December 31, 2015.
+A 25 basis point decrease or increase in capitalization rates would result in an increase or decrease in the fair value of investment properties of approximately \$15,700.

+In addition, the appraiser prepares valuations on a portion of the portfolio annually, such that the entire portfolio is appraised at least once every three years.